Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 Accommodators prefer instructional techniques that allow them to actively engage in a task and promote independent discovery and thinking.

-For instance, it has faced claims that the theory is too simple.
-While Kolb presented clearly defined stages, learning is rarely ever so ‘neat and tidy’ in real life.
-Instead of each stage feeding into the next stage, learners may sometimes need to return to previous stages.
+For instance, it has faced claims that it’s too simple.
+While Kolb presents clearly defined stages, learning is rarely ever so ‘neat and tidy’ in real life.
+Instead of a strictly linear progression from one stage to the next, real learning often involves revisiting previous stages.

-Despite this, there’s a reason for the theory’s popularity.
-The theory can be applied to various contexts successfully.
+Despite this, if you’re able to set aside the learning styles debate, there’s a reason why Kolb’s Learning Cycle remains popular.
+It’s remarkably easy to understand and can be applied to various contexts successfully.
 Let’s explore three common use cases.

 - Field trips